kslat3r/async-js-old-and-new/PITCHME.md

 ---

-### Analogy

 * You are organising a birthday party for your wife.
-* You have a friend who is always late and you can’t rely them to show up on time.
+* You have a friend who is always late and you can’t rely on them to show up on time.
-* So you start the party without them!
+* **So you start the party without them!**
 * But what if your friend is bringing the drinks?
 We might have to wait before we can start!

 ---